-Personal expression (such as the street art that is included in Visual History 11)
+Personal expression (such as the street art and wild-style writing that is included in Visual History 11)

 Ideally, the state-sponsored re-imaging campaigns would like murals to be on this latter groups of themes and thus completely devoid of sectarianism.
 As mentioned above, however, the loyalist gunmen were initially replaced with sectarian cultural, historical, and community murals, and only later was it sometimes possible to deploy only community murals and non-sectarian murals.
 2009 appears to be the apogee of re-imaging.
 (Guns still controversially appeared in memorial murals on both sides.)